 An employee seeking a leave of absence without pay will request leave by giving written notice to the College at least 30 days in advance of the proposed start date of the leave of absence.
 Leave of absence without pay must be approved in advance by the employee’s supervisor.
 Leave of absence without pay for more than one calendar month in any fiscal year must be approved in advance by the President.

-An employee on a leave of absence without pay must elect COBRA to maintain coverage after one month of unpaid leave.
+An employee on a leave of absence without pay must elect COBRA to maintain health insurance coverage after one month of unpaid leave.
 An employee on leave of absence without pay will maintain health benefits under the College’s health plan at the same rate and coverage prior to leave, but will pay all premiums for coverage.
 During a leave of absence without pay, an employee must arrange with the College’s Business Office to pay all contributions for continuation of coverage.
 An employee will be dropped from health insurance coverage for failure to make payment.
 Employees on leave of absence without pay under this Section shall not accrue sick/personal leave or vacation, and shall not be eligible for any other benefits which existed or accrued when working.

 An employee concurrently on SURS disability leave and on a leave of absence without pay will have his or her leave of absence without pay terminated after six months.
 Grant of leave of absence without pay under this section does not guarantee the employee will return to the same or a similar job at the end of the leave.
 The College may deny reinstatement if the employee would not otherwise have been employed at the time reinstatement is requested.
 Failure to return to work at the end of an approved leave of absence will be considered to be a resignation.